dieharders/ai-text-server/README.md

 #### Packaging python server with auto-py-to-exe (recommended):

 This is a GUI tool that greatly simplifies the process.
 You can also save and load configs.
+It uses PyInstaller under the hood and requires it to be installed.
+Please note if using a conda or virtual environment, be sure to install both PyInstaller and auto-py-to-exe in your virtual environment and also run them from there, otherwise one or both will build from incorrect deps.

-To install:
+To run:

 ```bash
 auto-py-to-exe